Springfield, New York

 Springfield is a town in Otsego County, New York, United States.
 The population was 1,358 at the 2010 census.

-The Town of Springfield is located at the northern county line of Otsego County and is approximately 50 mi west of Schenectady.
+It is located at the northern county line of Otsego County and is approximately 50 mi west of Schenectady.

 History

 Several families settled near Otsego Lake circa 1762, but little further development occurred until after the American Revolution.
 In 1778, Joseph Brant, native leader, led an expedition that burned the town and took captives.
+Lieutenant Colonel Jacob Ford wrote a letter to General Abraham Ten Broeck informing him of the destruction of Springfield.

-The Town of Springfield was formed from part of the Town of Cherry Valley in 1797.
+Springfield was formed from part of the Town of Cherry Valley in 1797.
 Growing hops was a major agricultural pursuit.